John Hopkinson: Personal life and legacy

+Hopkinson was a member of the Alpine Club from 1889 until his death but he had been an active mountaineer in the alps for some years before that.
+He had made a number of significant alpine ascents with his brothers, Charles and Edward, his son Bertram and daughter Alice had joined him on some of those ascents.
+His climbing included some first ascents and new routes undertaken without guides, a summary of his alpine activities is given in Mumm's Alpine Register.

 On 27 August 1898, Hopkinson and three of his six children, John Gustave, Alice and Lina Evelyn, were killed in a mountaineering accident on the Petite Dent de Veisivi, Val d'Hérens, in the Pennine Alps, Switzerland.

-As a memorial to John Hopkinson and his son, the 1899 extension to the Engineering Laboratory in the New Museums Site of the University of Cambridge was named after him.
-A plaque commemorating this is fixed to the wall in Free School Lane.
-The Hopkinson and Imperial Chemical Industries Professorship of Applied Thermodynamics is named in his honour.
+As a memorial to John Hopkinson and his son, the 1899 extension to the Engineering Laboratory at the New Museums Site as part of the University of Cambridge was named after him.
+A plaque commemorating this adorns the upper part of the wall in Free School Lane.
+The Hopkinson Professorship of Applied Thermodynamics (latterly and currently the Hopkinson and Imperial Chemical Industries Professorship of Applied Thermodynamics) was created in his memory.

-There is a memorial sundial to Alice Hopkinson in the gardens of Newnham College, Cambridge from which she had recently graduated; the Lina Evelyn Hopkinson Scholarship is awarded to pupils at Wimbledon High School for English Literature.
+There is a sundial in the gardens of Newnham College, Cambridge memorialising Alice Hopkinson, from where she had recently graduated; the Lina Evelyn Hopkinson Scholarship is awarded to pupils at Wimbledon High School for excellence in English Literature.

-At the Victoria University of Manchester the Electro-technical Laboratory (1912) in Coupland Street was named after him.
+At the Victoria University of Manchester (now part of UMIST, which is now amalgamated with the University of Manchester) the Electro-technical Laboratory (1912) in Coupland Street, Manchester was named after him.

-His sons Bertram and Cecil, wife Evelyn and daughter Ellen (married James Alfred Ewing in 1912) are buried in the Ascension Parish Burial Ground, Cambridge; the rest of the family are interred in Switzerland.
+His wife Evelyn (née Oldenburg), his two sons Bertram and Cecil (christened Rudolf), and his daughter Ellen (married James Alfred Ewing in 1912) are buried in the Ascension Parish Burial Ground, Cambridge; the rest of the family are buried at Cimetière de Territet (part of St John's English Church) at Territet, a municipality south of Montreux, Switzerland.
+Cecil (1891-1917) shared rooms with Lawrence Bragg whilst they were both studying at Trinity College, Cambridge and they became firm friends, he incurred a severe head wound in the 1914-19 war and died a few months after being invalided back to the UK.
+Bragg subsequently married Cecil's cousin Alice Hopkinson.